European War Office: The Office

 The Office admitted more than 200,000 letters —140,000 of them from the families of soldiers— all of whom were answered thanks to, what Juan José Alonso Martín, director of the Palace General Archives, has described as "a primitive computing system."

 The efforts of the King was not only to find people's relatives but to cease the practice of capital punishment.
 It is calculated that approximately 100 were saved from execution thanks to the Office —including French and German soldiers.
 The King even tried to save Tsar Nicholas II of Russia and his family, with no success.
 The Palace General Archives have more than 90 documents sent to St. Petersburg that proves the efforts to liberate or visit the Tsar —the Office's staff visited more than 4,000 prisoners over all Europe— but the Romanovs were already dead when the rescue operation began.
 However, the King was not sure of the fate of the Tsarina and her children so he and his Office continued.

-There is evidence that his efforts were instrumental in lifting the German invasion of Belgium, so that provisions from the United States could reach its nine million inhabitants.
+There is evidence that his efforts were instrumental in easing the German occupation of Belgium, so that provisions from the United States could reach its nine million inhabitants.

 Recognition

-Diplomats involved in the operation received the Reconnaissance Française medal, the women received the Red Cross medal and the rest of the staff received the Order of Isabel the Catholic Queen.
+Diplomats involved in the operation received the Reconnaissance Française medal, the women received the Red Cross medal and the rest of the staff received the Order of Isabella the Catholic.

 King Alfonso himself was thanked by the people of Belgium and Italy in 1923.
 He was also greatly admired around the world.
 A young English girl even wrote this prayer which appeared in a newspaper: "And God bless Father and Mother, and Nurse, and send Father back soon from his horrid prison in Germany.
 And God bless specially the dear King of Spain who found out about Father.
 Amen."

 In 1917, King Alfonso was nominated for the Nobel Peace Prize, but it was given to the International Committee of the Red Cross.
 He was nominated again in 1933, when already in exile.
 In honor of its Royal status, Le Meurice Hotel has a room with his name, Suite Royale Alphonse XIII, where the acclaimed Spanish painter Salvador Dalí spent one month every year for thirty years.